 In the Roderer lab, we apply cryo-EM and single particle analysis to understand the structure-function relationship of:

-transmembrane receptors in lipid environment
+transmembrane receptors in native-like lipids

 In addition, we thrive to understand the molecular basis of microbial adhesion to the intestinal epithel of the host by cryogenic electron tomography (Cryo-ET).